PierreZB/Trading-Predictions-Framework/README.md

 # """
 ```

 Now that you have produced your backtest files, you might want to compare their performance.
 I haven’t built a tool to do this automatically, so it’s up to you to use which ever tool you want.
-I found Tableau, QlikView and Qlik Sense very good tools for visualising those data sets quickly.
+I found PowerBI, Tableau, QlikView and Qlik Sense very good tools for visualising those data sets quickly.

 Notes:
-* As of now, the backtest process is slow as it loops through the records of a pandas data frame, and I haven’t found a faster way to reach this result.
+* As of now, the backtest process is slow as it loops through the records of a pandas data frame, and I haven’t found a faster way to reach this result within python yet.
-* I have have written the backtest logic in python (backtestStrategy.py) and QlikView (backtestStrategy.qvs) and the QlikView file is much faster.
+* I have have written the backtest logic in python (backtestStrategy.py) and QlikView (backtestStrategy.qvs) and the QlikView process is much faster.
 However, some differences might still exist between those 2 processes, the python file is the most up to date.

 # Variables (Technical indicators)

 Before heading for predictions, you may want to create variables that will help the machine learning algorithm to take decisions.

-The "scripts\quickModelling.py" will help you in this process; with this script, you can choose amongst other things
+The "scripts\quickModelling.py" will help you in this process; with this script, you can choose amongst other things:
 * which file (from the "data\strategy_backtesting" folder) you want to process
 * how many variables you want to use (you can specify up to 3 levels of correlation you are ready to accept for these variables)
 * what type of target you want to test (swing buy/sell signals, sell/hold/buy signals, buy/close only signals, sell/close only signals)

-The script will generate a list of technical indicators, keep only the most relevant ones and feed a neural network with to them to make predictions.
+The script will generate a list of technical indicators, keep only the most relevant ones and feed them to a neural network to make predictions.
 The predictions will be made on the latest dates from your source data set so you can get a rough idea of the accuracy you can expect for your future production predictions.
 The predictions scoring will be printed at the end opf the script.

 The output of this file will be another csv with ID, timestamp, target and all the indicators selected by the script, and will be stored in "data\models_raw\{myModelRawFile.csv}".

 Keep in mind that the score displayed with this script isn't optimised and could obviously get much better.
-The purpose here is to give a general idea of the quality of the input data and how it can help and algorithm to classify the targets.
+The purpose here is to give a general idea of the quality of the input data and how it can help an algorithm to classify the targets.

 # Predictions